GE-Code95/Matrix_Selenium/readme.txt

 The project is designed in an OOP manner like requested.
 Base Class – BaseExtractor.py
 Child Classes – FlightExtractor.py, NewsExtractor.py
-Summarizer.py - Used for NLP model to summarize the BBC articles Constants.py - Constants for classifying type of header and content in NewsExtractor.
+Summarizer.py - Used for NLP model to summarize the BBC articles and sentiment analyzer Constants.py - Constants for classifying type of header and content in NewsExtractor.

 The BaseExtractor class inherits the Selenium Web driver object (self), so for every class that inherits BaseExtractor